tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-15-simplifying-my-life-and-writing.md

 categories:
 - writing
 keywords:
-summary: "For a while now I've wanted to simplify my life.
+description: "For a while now I've wanted to simplify my life.
 When I tell this to people, almost everyone can relate.
 But the move toward simplicity isn't just about removing busy-ness.
 Simplicity lets you focus on the things you actually want to do, rather than those things you feel obligated to do but have no desire to do.
 I have a goal to simplify my writing style as well, using tools such as the Hemingway app and basic simplicity principles."
 bitlink: http://bit.ly/lifesimplificationtom
 ---